What is the Role of a School Psychologist?

 - Educate, support, and provide school health services to students in a compassionate and informative manner

 - Understand mental health conditions and therapies to address them

 - Diagnose, treat, and care for disorders and behavioral problems related to mental health

 - Collaborate and communicate information clearly and concisely

 - Diagnosing, treating, and caring for individuals with autism

 - Telehealth services for remote counseling and therapy

 How do I become a school psychologist?

 Earning an undergraduate degree is the first step of becoming a school psychologist.
-If you are interested in the educational psychology or school psychology program, and getting the training you need to become a school psychologist at the master’s or doctoral level, contact Alliant International University to learn more about how you can make your dream a reality.
+If you are interested in the educational psychology or school psychology program, and getting the training you need to become a school psychologist at the master’s or doctoral level, contact Alliant International University to learn more about how we can help you make your dream a reality.
 Students may enroll in school psychology degree and credential programs through a combination of online and on-the-ground classes at various California campuses.